microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ### Return types as inference targets

 For one, TypeScript can now make inferences for the return type of a call.
-This can improve your experiece and catch errors.
+This can improve your experience and catch errors.
 Something that now works:

 ```ts